kmartin26/csgo-conf/README.md

 Hey!
 This is my repository to store my CSGO configuration when I change PC, reinstall Windows or when I want to share it with my friends !

+### How to use this .cfg

+To use this CFG, download it and move it to your Counter-Strike Global Offensive\csgo\cfg folder.
+Start your game.
+Open the console.
+Write `exec valpex.cfg`
+Enter & enjoy :)

 ### Launch Options

 -novid -refresh 144 -language english -tickrate 128